claytoncb/RobotGame/README.md

 - Python 3.x
 - Pygame library
 <br/>
-<sub>Please note that RobotGame has been tested using Pygame 2.4.0 and Python 3.10.7.
-While it may work with other versions of these software packages, we cannot guarantee full compatibility.</sub>
+<sup>Please note that RobotGame has been tested using Pygame 2.4.0 and Python 3.10.7.
+While it may work with other versions of these software packages, we cannot guarantee full compatibility.</sup>

 ## Credits